DEVELOP A CHANGE MANAGEMENT STRATEGY

 By Ruth Tearle

-To ensure your changes or projects achieve the benefits you want, it is useful to develop a change management strategy that will take into account everything that has to be done, to ensure your change works.
+To ensure your changes or projects are implemented successfully and achieve the benefits you want, it is useful to develop a change management strategy that will take into account everything that has to be done, to ensure your change works.

 How to develop a change management strategy.